PoyaKazemzade/user-ad-application/README.md

   - Manages user registration and user data.

 - **Ad Service (`adservice`)**
-  - Creation and management of ads for items (create and delete ads).
+  - Creation and management of ads for items (create and delete ads) aswell as ad categories.

 - **Listing Service (`listingservice`)**
   - Management of lists of ads aswell as enabling searching and filtering for ads.
+For its db, it prioritizes read performance and may sacrifice some normalization and strict referential integrity in favor of speed and scalability.
+Keeps an updated count on how many ads exist in each ad category.

 - **Messaging Service (`registry`)**
   - Handles asynchronous communication between `adservice` (provider) and `listingservice` (consumer) using the message broker ActiveMQ.